-Active transportation or movement that involves physical activity is the lifeblood of any urban area's transportation system.
-In order to efficiently, safely, and sustainably move large numbers of people in tight spaces, city streets must promote walking and the use of bicycles and other alternatives to private motorvehicles.
+All urban trips start and end with walking.
+Active transportation, movement through physical activity, is the lifeblood of any urban area's transportation system.
+In order to efficiently, safely, and sustainably move large numbers of people in tight spaces, city streets must promote walking and the use of bicycles and other alternatives to private motor vehicles.
 Along with public transit, active transportation is the best way to provide people in cities with the freedom of movement and access to the places and services they need to thrive.
 The District of Columbia has committed to active transportation goals as part of several initiatives and programs.